 - Ivan E Coyote

 - Dorothy Allison

 - Leslie Feinberg

 If you choose this module you'll spend around three hours per week in seminars.

 History of the Civil Rights Movement

-In the Midst of Wars: The United States and South East Asia, 1940-1975
+In the Midst of Wars: The US and Vietnam

 You'll consider American attitudes, perceptions and policies toward South East Asia from the Second World War until the end of the Vietnam War.
 Focus will be on the course of the Vietnam War, the role of different players (beyond the US) and the reasons that the US became involved.
 You'll also consider the wider scope of US policy in Asia during the period and the outlines of the wider Cold War.
 For this module, you'll spend around three hours per week in lectures and seminars.

 American Madness: Mental Illness in History and Culture

 This module explores how ideas about madness, insanity, and mental illness have changed from the mid-19th-century to the present.
 We will consider how and why medical authority, gender, and class have all impacted the way in which mental illness is understood, and consider the significance of changing approaches to treatment.
 Sources used on this interdisciplinary module range from medical accounts and psychiatric theory to memoir, fiction and film.
 You will spend three hours per week studying this module.